|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 Developing an administration group is performed in two phases:

-Plan your administration group hierarchy by creating a group hierarchy based on how you manage your targets.
+Plan your administration group hierarchy by creating a group hierarchy in a way reflects how you monitor your targets.

 Plan the management settings associated with the administration groups in the hierarchy.